 It is also important to keep your address up-to-date to ensure that you receive any important notices sent from the PHA.
 In order to report these changes, you may be required to fill out a specific form and provide supporting documentation to verify the new information you are providing.

-In the event that you are denied a housing voucher by the Section 8 program, the PHA you applied to will send a denial notice.
+In the event that you are denied a housing voucher by the Section 8 program, the PHA you applied to should send a denial notice.
 This notice generally outlines the reasons your application was rejected, and provides options for how to proceed.

 In particular, the housing choice voucher program has an appeals process that you can initiate if you believe you were wrongly denied.

 How do I appeal my denial for Section 8 assistance?